rust-lang/rfcs/text/0000-unsafe-block-in-unsafe-fn.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

+The `unsafe` keyword in Rust serves two related purposes.

-When you perform an unsafe operation, like dereferencing a raw pointer or calling an `unsafe` function, you must enclose that code in an `unsafe` block.
+When you perform an "unsafe to call" operation, like dereferencing a raw pointer or calling an `unsafe fn`, you must enclose that code in an `unsafe {}` block.
 The purpose of this is to acknowledge that the operation you are performing here has *not* been checked by the compiler, you are responsible yourself for upholding Rust's safety guarantees.
 Generally, unsafe operations come with